sohan6ers/WildfireHotspotDataStreaming/README.md

 The overall architecture of the assignment setup is represented by the following figure.
 ![](Images/Architecture.png)

+## Parts of the project
 Part A consists of reading data from csv files, building a model, saving to MongoDB and running various queries against the database.
 Part B consists of simulating real-time streaming of climate and hotspot data and processing it with Apache Kafka and Spark Streaming.